Alejandro Valencia

-Jonathan Alejandro Villanueva Valencia(born 1991) is a Mexican actor, model and beauty pageant titleholder.
+Jonathan Alejandro Villanueva Valencia is Mexican actor, model and beauty pageant titleholder who was crowned Mr Model Mexico.
+He became Mexico's representative to Mister International 2014 and finished in the Top 10.

-Career start
+Life and career

-Born in the small city of Ario de Rosales, Valencia made his television career start after winning the Mr Model Mexico 2013 competition, appearing in a number of episodes of Como dice el dicho.
-And upon returning from the 2014 Mister International contest (in which he placed among the Top 10 finishers) held in Seoul, Korea, the six-foot-one-inch tall graduate of Televisa's Centro de Educación Artística began obtaining more exposure in prime-time Mexican telenovelas.
-Valencia was also appointed to represent his country in Mister World 2014, but due to an injury during one of his filming jobs, the Michoacán-native was replaced by Jose Pablo Minor, who eventually ended as the first runner-up in that international event.
+Valencia born in the small city of Ario de Rosales, he made his television career start after winning the Mr Model Mexico 2013 contest, appearing in a number of episodes of Como dice el dicho.
+And upon returning from the Mister International 2014 competition in which he placed among the Top 10 finishers held in Seoul, Korea.
+Graduate of Televisa's Centro de Educación Artística began obtaining more exposure in prime-time Mexican telenovelas.
+Valencia was also won to represent his country in Mister World 2014, but due to an injury during one of his filming jobs, he was replaced by José Pablo Minor, who eventually ended as the first runner-up in that international event.